lindsaysteinbach/cssi-prework-jquery-events-cssi-prework-2016/README.md

 ## Event Handler Syntax
 In JavaScript, events are user actions such as mouse clicks, key presses, or window resizing.
 We can define code that will be run when those events happen.

-After an event happens, we can  bind - or connect - a function to be called by the browser whenever that event happens.

-The browser listens for and event, and then handles it, or responds, using an event handler.
+With event handlers, the browser listens for an event on a certain element or set of elements.
+After that event is triggered, the broswer "handles it" or responds by executing a function.

 In the example below, lets pretend we wanted to do something everytime the user clicked on a header.